Dig Dug II

-is an action arcade video game developed and published in Japan by Namco in 1985.
+is a 1985 action video game developed and published by Namco for Japanese arcades.
 It is a sequel to 1982's Dig Dug.
 Pookas and fire-breathing Fygars return as the enemies, but the side view tunneling of the original is replaced with an overhead view of an island maze.

 Gameplay

 Dig Dug II takes place on an island with an overhead view.
-The goal is to kill all the enemies.
 There are two types of enemies: Pookas (round red monsters with goggles), which can kill a player by touching him, and Fygars (dragons), which can kill a player either by touching him or breathing fire on him.

 Taizo Hori (the player's character) is armed with two weapons.
 One is an air pump that can inflate enemies until they burst.
 The other is a jackhammer, which can be used at "fault lines" on the map to create faults in the ground.
 If both ends of a system of faults reach the water, the ground surrounded by them will sink into the ocean, killing all creatures on it, including Taizo himself if the player is not careful.
 The points earned from this depend on how many enemies are killed at once.
 Once three pieces of land have been cut off an island, a bonus vegetable will appear somewhere on what remains of the island, which can be eaten for extra points.
 When only one, two or (on later rounds) three enemies remain on the island, the enemies will head for the edge of the island and jump into the water, killing themselves and ending the round.

 Reception

 Dig Dug II saw some success in its first few months on the market, but the game was largely unsuccessful and not nearly as popular as its predecessor.
-A reviewer for the magazine Computer & Video Games said that, while having a high difficulty level, it was worth playing and became easier through practice.
+A reviewer for the magazine Computer and Video Games said that, while having a high difficulty level, it was worth playing and became easier through practice.

 In retrospective analysis, the games's departure from the original's maze-chase gameplay, its time of release, and the lack of the original's free movement are believed to have contributed to its failure.